 Defined as an infrastructure project having a total project cost of \$100 million or more, with at least \$50 million of CDBG funds, regardless of source (CDBG-DR, CDBG-MIT, or CDBG).
 The action plan or substantial amendment must include a description of the project and the information required for other CDBG-MIT activities (how it meets the definition of a mitigation activity, consistency with the Mitigation Needs Assessment provided in the grantee's action plan, eligibility under section 105(a) of the HCDA or a waiver or alternative requirement, and national objective, including additional criteria for mitigation activities).
-Additionally, the action plan must describe how the Covered Project meets additional criteria for national objectives for Covered Projects (described in V.A.13. below) including: consistency with other mitigation activities in the same MID area; demonstrated long-term efficacy and sustainability of the project outweigh the costs.
+Additionally, the action plan must describe how the Covered Project meets additional criteria for national objectives for Covered Projects (described in V.A.13. below) including: consistency with other mitigation activities in the same MID area; demonstrated long-term efficacy and sustainability of the project including its operations and maintenance; and a demonstration that the benefits of the Covered Project outweigh the costs.

-i.
-At least fifty (50) percent of funds must address mitigation efforts in the Hurricane Harvey HUD MID areas (counties and ZIP codes); and

-Up to fifty (50) percent of funds may address mitigation efforts in the Hurricane Harvey State MID counties and counties minus the HUD MID ZIP codes.

-5.4.7.4 Maximum Award Amount: \$100,000,000

-- 5.4.7.5 Eligible Entities: FEMA HMGP eligible applicants. - 5.4.7.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), 105(a) (24-25), including but not limited to: - i.
-Buyouts;

-Relocation Assistance with buyout activities;

-Demolition with buyout activities;
+- 5.4.7.3 Allocation Amount: \$100,000,000 - i.
+At least fifty (50) percent of funds must address mitigation efforts in the Hurricane Harvey HUD MID areas (counties and ZIP codes); and - ii.
+Up to fifty (50) percent of funds may address mitigation efforts in the Hurricane Harvey State MID counties and counties minus the HUD MID ZIP codes. - 5.4.7.4 Maximum Award Amount: \$100,000,000 - 5.4.7.5 Eligible Entities: FEMA HMGP eligible applicants. - 5.4.7.6 Eligible Activities: All activities allowed under CDBG-MIT; HCDA Section 105(a) (1-5), 105(a) (7-9), and 105(a)(11), 105(a) (24-25), including but not limited to: - i.
+Buyouts; - ii.
+Relocation Assistance with buyout activities; - iii.
+Demolition with buyout activities; - iv.
+Housing incentives; - v.
+Activities designed to relocate families outside of floodplains; - vi.
+Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system; - vii.
+Infrastructure improvements (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.); - viii.
+Natural or green infrastructure; - ix.
+Communications infrastructure; - x.
+Public facilities; and - xi.

-Housing incentives;

-Flood control and drainage improvements, including the construction or rehabilitation of stormwater management system;

-Infrastructure improvements (such as water and sewer facilities, streets, provision of generators, removal of debris, bridges, etc.);

-Public facilities; and

 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
 All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or 3 feet above the 100-year floodplain elevation.
-If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
-Critical Actions are defined as an ''activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property.''
+If the 500-year floodplain, then the structure must be elevated or floodproofed at least 3 feet above the 100-year floodplain elevation.
+Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
 For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.